FuelLabs/fuelup/docs/src/developer_guide/building_a_channel.md

 ## Use cases

-There are 2 main ways where the `build-channel` script is used: in the CI, and manually.
+There are 2 main ways the `build-channel` script is used: in the CI, and manually.

 ### CI